Castle Hill metro station: History

 The NSW Government announced a future railway line from Epping to Castle Hill as part of its Action for Public Transport strategy in 1998.
 In the years that followed, Castle Hill Station formed part of successive north-western rail proposals, including the Metropolitan Rail Expansion Plan in 2005 and a short-lived metro proposal in 2008.

 Work on the North West Rail Link got underway with the election of the O'Farrell Government in 2011.
 The new station was opened to passengers 26 May 2019.
 The station is operated by Metro Trains Sydney which was also responsible for the design of the station as part of its Operations, Trains and Systems contract with Transport for NSW.

-To make way for the construction of the station, part of Old Northern Road was converted into a bus-only region .The underground pedestrian tunnel was also converted to Castle Towers opened on 5 December 2019, in conjunction with the shopping centre's expansion.
+To make way for the construction of the station, part of Old Northern Road was converted into a bus-only region.
+The underground pedestrian tunnel was also converted to Castle Towers which opened on 5 December 2019, in conjunction with the shopping centre's expansion.